 How long do you think these nonprofits would exist if they regularly received fines like that?

 And who would suffer?
 Women who want to choose life for their children but are overwhelmed by a society that shoves the pro-abortion message down their throats.

-Alliance Defending Freedom will stand before the United States Supreme Court on March 20 to argue on behalf of the National Institute of Family and Life Advocates (NIFLA) and its affiliated pregnancy centers in California.
-We’re asking the Supreme Court to protect freedom of speech—not just for these pregnancy centers, but for anyone who would be forced by the government to speak a message that contradicts their sincerely held beliefs.
+Alliance Defending Freedom stood before the United States Supreme Court on March 20 to argue on behalf of the National Institute of Family and Life Advocates (NIFLA) and its affiliated pregnancy centers in California.
+We asked the Supreme Court to protect freedom of speech—not just for these pregnancy centers, but for anyone who would be forced by the government to speak a message that contradicts their sincerely held beliefs.

 This California law is government-compelled speech at its ugliest.
 And I’m not just talking about the pictures.